delftdata/espa-autoscaling/data_processing/README.md

 ### overlapAndPlotMultipleDataFiles
 Input:
 * [ExperimentFiles]: List of ExperimentFiles to plot in a single graph
-* (optional) Savelocation locaiton to save the final plot.
+* (optional) Savelocation location to save the final plot.
 Plot is only shown when not set.
 * (optional) SaveName: name to save the final plot.
 Plot is only shown when not set.
 * (optional) Metrics: metrics to plot, all are selected by default The function plots all provided experiments in the same graph and stores them (optionally) on the provided location